vickneee/express.js/README.md

 ## express-server-hello

-Install the Express using npm.
+In the project directory, you can install the Express using npm:

 	npm install express

-Install the Body-Parser using npm.
+Install the Body-Parser using npm:

 	npm install body-parser

-In the project directory, you can run:
+After that, you can run:

 	node ExpressServer.js

 Open [http://localhost:3000](http://localhost:3000) to view result in your browser.